-In this week's Specialty Update, Dr. Mary Beth Leininger - a Past President of the AVMA and pet health insurance advocate - discusses the financial aspects of pet health care and what pet guardians and pet care professionals need to know regarding pet health insurance.
+In a recent VetVine Specialty Update, Dr. Mary Beth Leininger - a Past President of the AVMA and pet health insurance advocate - discussed the financial aspects of pet health care and what pet owners and pet care professionals need to know regarding pet health insurance.
 She also shares some exciting news from the world of pet health insurance - specifically, the new pet health insurance program from the ASPCA Pet Health Insurance called Complete Coverage SM.

 In the world of human health care, health insurance is critical for helping people to afford medical care, but options for seeking that care are often limited by plans that dictate where that care can be obtained (e.g. PPOs, HMOs).

-There are a number of options available to help pet guardians manage the financial impact of routine and non-routine pet health care.
-One option that is growing in popularity for pet guardians is pet health insurance (PHI) and it's important to recognize how this insurance differs from human health insurance:
+There are a number of options available to help pet owners manage the financial impact of routine and non-routine pet health care.
+One option that is growing in popularity for pet owners is pet health insurance (PHI) and it's important to recognize how this insurance differs from human health insurance: